 Get Pre-Approved For a Home Loan

 Getting pre-approved for a home loan is he next step.
 This will tell you how much house you can afford based on your credit score and debt-to-income ratio.
+A 660 credit score or better is preferred although you can get pre-approved with a credit score as low as a 580 but you will not benefit from many down payment assistance programs.
 In order to get pre-approved, your lender will need some documentation from you:

 Last 2 pay stubs

 If you have student loans that are not on a payment plan and are in default, then consider contacting your lender now to set up a payment arrangement or get your student loans deferred.
 If you are on a current payment arrangement, getting your student loans refinanced into a lower payment will also help getting you pre-approved.